hyeong01/Portfolio/README.md

 [How to Use](https://github.com/whoareyouwhoami/KickHelpers.com) <br>
 [How to Use (Video)](https://www.youtube.com/watch?v=Ip4ZgvXLvSI)

-A web service that provided the success probability of a crowdfunding project and consulting service
+Distributed a consulting service on web, which predicted the likelihood of a crowd funding project and suggested the ways to improve it using machine learning and visualization

 - Used data from Kickstaters
 - Adopted a NLP model and statistical machine learning models
 - Worked with a clear distinction of roles with backend engineer, modeling engineer, a frontend engineer